camelCase12/SimpleCollisionResolution/README.md

 # SimpleCollisionResolution
-Basic particle simulation via collision resolution.
+Basic particle simulation via collision resolution, in processing.

 Click and drag to move particles, parameters to adjust simulation are organized in the exclusionsim.pde file.